bmonga2006/Boostlingo/README.md

 Start the application.

 Further Optimizations
 Further optimizations could be achieved by creating indexes after data insertion.
 However, since this was a small dataset, I did not implement these optimizations.
-This approach would be beneficial when handling larger datasets.
+This approach would be beneficial when handling larger datasets, but we may still have to negotiate performance overheads depending on the nature of that application.

 Unit Test
 The tests in this application are sample tests and do not guarantee maximum coverage.